informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Antibodies.md

     * _Submitted_ (ready for Hub review).
 Your data will **not** be viewable publicly until approved for _Release_ by the Hub.
 [For a complete description of the Curation Process, click here.](/docs/curation-workflow)
   * _Consortium_: Make sure you indicate whether this is from the ATLAS-D2K Consortium.

-* When finished, click `Submit Data` to save your new antibody record.
+* When finished, click `Save` to save your new antibody record.
 You can now close this tab.

 ### What if my antibody is not from a vendor?